 Continental shelves make up just 8% of the ocean’s geology, yet play an immensely important role in its health: the shallow waters of a continental shelf absorb more sunlight than the rest of the ocean, allowing for a rich and healthy marine ecosystem to thrive.
 In particular, the shelf hugging the State of Georgia is wider than any other area along the Atlantic Coast (more than 80 miles wide), making it a critical engine for ocean productivity in the Western Atlantic.

 Part of what makes the continental shelf and the deeper Blake Plateau so special is that these waters are home to highly migratory endangered and threatened species like the North Atlantic right whale (Eubalaena glacialis), loggerhead sea turtle (Caretta caretta) and white shark (Carcharodon carcharias), as well as deep-water corals, sponges, crabs, and fish species that remain poorly understood by scientists.

 - Connecting local communities to marine ecosystems for human and ocean well-being.

-- Promoting recovery of the North Atlantic Right Whale and prioritizing protection of their nursery grounds.
+- Promoting recovery of the North Atlantic Right Whale and prioritizing protection of their nursery grounds and the health of mothers and calves.

 - Facilitating dialogue & deliberation on marine conservation multi-use area planning and management.

 - Catalyzing innovative, adaptive approaches to sea level rise and ocean acidification.